How to solve ANY slide puzzle regardless of its size 15

 The steps

-STEP 1 – Solve the upper corner
+STEP 1 – Solve the upper edge

 Position all the top pieces from left to right: